Table of contents

 Last but certainly not least is Clair, the open source project that helps teams by providing a static analysis to find vulnerabilities in their Docker or appc containers.

-Static analysis tools like SAST have become common in AppSec, using a set of rules to automatically check the code for potential flaws.
+Static analysis tools like SAST have become common in AppSec, but container-specific scanners like Clair go further by detecting docker image security flaws and configuration weaknesses at the image level.
 However, these technologies can be quite pricey and are not always built with containers in mind so it is great to have an open source option available.

 Check out their GitHub page for more information or to try it out for yourself.

-No matter which tools you choose, remember to use application security best practices throughout your development to avoid potentially painful mistakes.
+No matter which tools you choose, remember to follow container security best practices throughout development to minimize risk and avoid preventable security debt.
 Containers help us work faster and more efficiently, but it is still up to us to make sure that we work with them securely.